cryptotronix/libcrypti2c/README.md

 CryptoAuthentication device.
 It implements a command middleware that can be called in other application.

+The master version is currently 0.4.0-rc.
+0.4.0 is expected to be released late June 2015.

 ## Installing

 Probably best to pick the latest